 To settle down

 I’ve settled down before.
-I rented an apartment, lived with my ex-partner and had a full-time job.
+I rented an apartment long-term, lived with my ex-partner and had a full-time job.
 And yet, I felt unsettled in a way that could only be solved by leaving it all and set off on a life-changing adventure.

 — Either traveling, and longing for a routine – any routine basically.
-Going to the same supermarket, the same office, the same house, doing sports regularly, watching tv, reading my own magazines.
+To go to the same supermarket, the same office, the same house, to practice my hobbiess.
+To follow my running routine, watch my Dutch tv programs, read my magazines, puzzle, paint and garden away.
+Yes, that would make me truly happy.
+Until it doesn’t.

 “I needed some mental, physical and emotional peace, and not having to think about where to sleep, what to eat, the currency or how to get to the next place.”– A fellow digital nomad

-— Or settled down, longing for a new adventure, not being able to enjoy the perks of having everything stable, wanting to leave.
+— Or settled down, longing for a new adventure, not being able to fully enjoy the perks of having everything stable, wanting to leave.
+Being constantly tickled by the travel bugs.
+Getting inspired by the next destination or story.
+What am I even doing here in the Netherlands?!

 Such ‘luxury problems’ this so-called digital nomading brings with…